-Hydro is involved in a number of industry groups and committees as a way to stay informed of advancements in technology and their role in the regulated utility business.
+Hydro is involved in several industry groups and committees to stay informed of advancements in technology and their role in the regulated utility business.
 This includes advancements in NWA solutions.
 Some of these industry groups and committees include:

-• Electricity Canada; 5

-• The Center of Energy Advancement through Technical Innovation ("CEATI") International; 6

-• Atlantic Power Utilities Distribution Conference ("APUDC"); 7

-• Off-Grid Utility Association ("OGUA"); 8 and
+- Electricity Canada;5 - The Center of Energy Advancement through Technical Innovation ("CEATI") International;6 - Atlantic Power Utilities Distribution Conference ("APUDC");7 - Off-Grid Utility Association ("OGUA");8 and - Efficiency Canada.9

-Efficiency Canada.
-9